-There were no due of Sales Tax, Wealth Tax, Service Tax, Customs Duty, Excise Duty, Value Added Tax and Cess which have not been deposited as at March 31, 2018 on account of dispute.

-- 8. In our opinion and according to the information and explanations given to us, the Company has not defaulted in the repayment of loans or borrowings to banks.
-The Company does not have any loans or borrowings from financial institutions or government and has not issued any debentures. - 9.
-The Company did not raise any moneys by way of initial public offer or further public offer (including debt instruments) during the year.
+- (b) According to the information and explanations given to us, there are no dues of Income Tax, Wealth Tax, Service Tax, Sales Tax, Customs Duty, Excise Duty and Cess on account of any dispute, which have not been deposited. - 8.
+In our opinion and according to the information and explanations given to us, the Company has not defaulted in the repayment of loans or borrowings to banks.
+The Company does not have any loans or borrowings from financial institutions or government and has not issued any debentures. - The Company did not raise any moneys by way of initial public offer or further public offer (including debt instruments) during the year.
 In our opinion and according to the information and explanations given to us, the term loans taken by the Company have been applied for the purposes for which they were raised. - 10.
 In our opinion and in according to the information and explanation given to us, no fraud on the company by its officer or employees nor any fraud by the Company has been noticed or reported during the year ,that causes the financial statement to be materially miss-stated. - 11.
 According to the information and explanations give to us and based on our examination of the records of the Company, the Company has not paid any managerial remuneration during the year.
-Accordingly, the provisions of clause (xi) of the Order are not applicable to the Company and hence not commented upon. - 12.
-In our opinion and according to the information and explanations given to us, the Company is not a Nidhi company and hence reporting under clause 3(xii) of the Order is not applicable. - 13.
+Accordingly, the provisions of clause (xi) of the Order are not applicable to the Company and hence not commented upon.

+- 12. In our opinion and according to the information and explanations given to us, the Company is not a Nidhi company and hence reporting under clause 3(xii) of the Order is not applicable. - 13.
 According to the information and explanations given to us and based on our examination of the records of the Company, transactions with the related parties are in compliance with Sections 177 and 188 of the Act, where applicable.
-The details of such transactions have been disclosed in the Ind AS financial statements as required by the applicable accounting standards.

-- 14. According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not made any preferential allotment and private placement of shares or fully or partly convertible debenture during the year. - 15.
+The details of such transactions have been disclosed in the Ind AS financial statements as required by the applicable accounting standards. - 14.
+According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not made any preferential allotment and private placement of shares or fully or partly convertible debenture during the year. - 15.
 According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected with him and Accordingly, paragraph 3(xv) of the Order is not applicable to the Company. - 16.
 According to the information and explanations given to us, the Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
 Accordingly, paragraph 3(xvi) of the Order is not applicable to the Company.

 For Kumar Khare & Co.
-Chartered Accountants Firm Registration No. 006740C
+Firm Registration No. 006740C

-Alok Khare Partner
+Alok Khare Partner Membership No. 075236